 I joke with a lot of clients that planning a wedding equips you with an array of new vocabulary words.
 Many of these words you’ve never heard of, and most of them won’t apply to any other area of your life.
 They exist in your consciousness for wedding planning alone.

 In an attempt to help you with the learning curve (and maybe get some giggles out of you, too), here is our wedding dictionary “cheat sheet” for understanding some unfamiliar words or phrases; they may have limited applicability, but are still an integral part of your introduction to the world of wedding planning.

-Sweetheart table // a dining table reserved for just the bride and groom.
+A dining table reserved for just the happy couple.
 A sweetheart table is an alternative to the more traditional “head table,” which typically seated the bride, groom, wedding party, and sometimes parents and immediate family members.

 Your florist may create an additional, smaller bouquet for you to use for the bouquet toss toward the end of the reception.
 This is an especially good idea if your bouquet is on the large side, or you want to keep it for preservation.

 If the bride’s garter has sentimental value (for example, a family heirlooms or an expensive purchase she may wish to keep), she might also wear a “toss garter,” which is a smaller, less expensive (usually elastic lace) garter that the groom can remove and toss toward the end of the reception.